Cricket Hill Garden

 Dark purple-black, ripe berries do make excellent jams and jellies.
 Elderberry wine, aged at least a year, is a delicious nectar.
 An old family remedy for colds is a shot of warm elderberry wine before bed.
 Sure to cure what ails you!

-Plant size: 2 qt. pot, well rooted plant, about 18" tall with a well developed root system.
+Plant size: 18" tall with a well developed root system.
 Will likely produce fruit the second season in the ground if given good care.
-Organically grown (NOFA Farmer's Pledge) by Cricket Hill Garden.

-When we ship: Available for Fall 2020 shipping.
+When we ship: Available for SPRING and FALL 2021 shipping.